bpfman/bpfman/docs/blog/posts/introduction-to-bpfman.md

 The eBPF Bytecode Image specification was created as part of the bpfman project to define a way to package eBPF bytecode as OCI container images.
-Its use was illustrated in the `bpfctl` and `XdpProgram` CRD examples above in which the XDP program was loaded from `quay.io/bpfman-bytecode/xdp_pass:latest`.
+Its use was illustrated in the CLI and `XdpProgram` CRD examples above in which the XDP program was loaded from `quay.io/bpfman-bytecode/xdp_pass:latest`.
 The initial motivation for this image spec was to facilitate the deployment of eBPF programs in container orchestration systems such as Kubernetes, where it is necessary to